To report your child absent please:

 - In the past some parents have kept a child off school to go shopping, have a haircut or because it is their birthday.
 Clearly reasons such as this are unacceptable.

-If your child is too poorly to attend school or they are going to be absent for any other reason, please contact school at the earliest opportunity and send a note on their return.
-This enables us to authorise the absence on the register, otherwise the absence will be recorded as unauthorised.
+If your child is going to be absent please contact school at the earliest opportunity.
+This enables us to code the absence accurately on our registers, any absence for minor ailments will not be authorised without medical evidence.

-If you would like to discuss your child’s attendance or have any issues that you would like to clarify, please contact Mrs G Gallagher, Student Welfare and family Liaison Officer or your child's Progress Leader.
+If you would like to discuss your child’s attendance or have any issues that you would like to clarify, please contact the Attendance office or your child's Progress Leader.

 Thank you again for your continuing support.